marcelldls/PyTangoDemo/README.md

 - https://pytango.readthedocs.io/en/stable/howto.html
 - https://tango-controls.readthedocs.io/en/latest/tutorials-and-howtos/how-tos/how-to-pytango.html

-## Procedure to interact with a new device
+## Creating and interact with a device
-- Create a new Tango control system by running `podman-compose up'
+- Have a running a Tango control system (vscode task: `local_tangocs`)
-- Register Tango Device on the Tango database (Needed on first time only)
+- Register Tango Device on the Tango database (This only has to be done once)
 - Run the associated Tango Device Server
 - Execute the client